-Dick Gregory (b.
-1932) is an African-American comedian and civil rights activist.
+Dick Gregory was an African-American comedian and civil rights activist.

 Those last two births are notable because they inspired other parents to use Ayanna and Yohance, and the resultant upticks in usage made Ayanna and Yohance the top baby name debuts of 1971 and 1973, respectively.